-Since being diagnosed with Type 1 diabetes nearly three years ago, I had gone from being a very bad diabetic to a slightly-less-terrible diabetic.
+Since being diagnosed with type 1 diabetes nearly three years ago, I had gone from being a very bad diabetic to a slightly-less-terrible diabetic.

 I had gotten my A1C down from 9.8 to a decent 7.0.
-I’d gone from pretending it didn’t exist — oops, I’m out of Lantus; it’s probably fine to miss a dose! — to checking my sugars regularly and counting carbs before meals.
+I’d gone from pretending it didn’t exist—oops, I’m out of Lantus; it’s probably fine to miss a dose!—to checking my sugars regularly and counting carbs before meals.

 But I still refused to understand how serious this disease was, until I found myself in the ICU, an IV drip of insulin in one arm and a feeding tube in another.

-Maybe I thought that because I was such a late Type 1 diagnosis — 25 at onset, 26 when they stopped calling it Type 2 — I was immune to this swell of the disease, and to DKA, its fatal complication.
+Maybe I thought that because I was such a late type 1 diagnosis—25 at onset, 26 when they stopped calling it type 2—I was immune to this swell of the disease, and to DKA, its fatal complication.

 Maybe I believed diabetic ketoacidosis was just a Mary Poppins name for a complication I didn’t expect to have.
 Maybe I didn’t even really believe I’d been diagnosed with another chronic disease, another crappy continuation to my barely functioning body of bad luck.

-Diabetes’ complications were certainly not something I could have imagined those first days of high sugars, when the doctors thought a 550 glucose was a side effect of the Prednisone I took for lupus, or perhaps a complication of losing my thyroid to cancer when I was 21.
+Diabetes’ complications were certainly not something I could have imagined those first days of high blood sugars, when the doctors thought a 550 blood glucose was a side effect of the Prednisone I took for lupus, or perhaps a complication of losing my thyroid to cancer when I was 21.
 No one then seemed to take it too seriously, so why should I?

 But now, in the sunny room on the fifth floor of the UCLA Medical Center in Santa Monica, it was clear that this was serious.
 This was diabetes.